Launching a Podcast

 Solo show podcast script template example from GothamCast.

 Section headers represent the important topics or themes of your episode, helping you stay on track to avoid forgetting important points.
 Having this general outline also helps you speak in an active, conversational tone that listeners find engaging.
-As you gain experience recording from a basic outline, you’ll find it creates some of the most natural sounding and authentic podcast episodes.

 One of the biggest advantages of hosting a solo show is you can do a lot of post-production that other podcast formats can’t.
 If you aren’t happy with the way you said something, you can simply say it again and cut out the mistake later, repeating this process until you’re satisfied.